oxyplugins/oxy-cleaner/readme.txt

 Valid license key should be entered for the plugin to function and to receive automatic updates.

 == Changelog ==

+= 1.0.6 - December 16, 2024 =
+* Fixed used classes being detected as un-used.

 = 1.0.5 - February 09, 2023 =
 * Implemented a settings tab so users can specify certain post types to be ignored.
 This fixes long scanning time issues.